-The 20km-long route is, and always has been, a leisure riding facility that’s designed to give adventure bike riders the opportunity to get off-road on their bikes and enjoy the experience.
+The 30km-long route is, and always has been, a leisure riding facility designed to give adventure bike riders the opportunity to get off-road on their bikes and enjoy the experience.
 It is not and never has been an enduro course or race track.

-I can guarantee you that this decision has not been taken lightly, quite the opposite.
-Whilst we have huge sympathy for owners that rode within the rules it is an unfortunate fact that a sizeable number of enduro bike riders did not and presented a clear and observable threat and hazard to the majority on the trail.
+I can guarantee you that this decision was not taken lightly, quite the opposite.
+Whilst we have huge sympathy for owners that ride within the rules it is an unfortunate fact that a sizeable number of enduro bike riders do not and presented a clear and observable threat and hazard to the majority on the trail.

 The decision to exclude enduro bikes from the trail (not the festival) has therefore been made for the safety and security of the majority of the public attending the festival.
 Something we cannot compromise on and have an absolute legal (and moral) responsibility to uphold.